Participate in the AP Capstone Diploma Program

 Talk to your teachers, your school counselor, or your school AP coordinator about signing up for AP Seminar, the first course in the AP Capstone program.

-Let your counselor, AP coordinator, or principal know that you’re interested in the program.
-If you like, share the page linked below with them—it explains how high schools can join the program.
+Let your counselor, AP coordinator, or principal know that you’re interested.
+Share the page linked below with them—it explains how high schools can join the program.